labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Selection Zone
 --------------

-The **Selection Zone** is there to allow you to see all the selected genome/sequence for the analysis.
+The **Selection Zone** is there to allow you to see all the selected object for the analysis.
 You can remove some of them by moving the mouse with the button down and pressing the red button to remove them from the **Selection Zone**.
 If the active filter allow them, they will appear in the **Pre-selection Zone**.